On a minimax principle in spectral gaps: Introduction and main result

 \subsection{Main results}

-In order to formulate our main results, it is convenient to fix the following notational setup in the case where $\gamma = 0$; the case of general $\gamma \in \RR$ can of course always be reduced to this situation by spectral shift, cf.~Remark~\ref{rem:spectralShift} and also the proofs of Proposition~\ref{prop:boundedPert} below.
+In order to formulate our main results, it is convenient to fix the following notational setup tailored towards spectral gaps to the right of $0$; other gaps can of course always be reduced to this situation by spectral shift, cf.~Remark~\ref{rem:spectralShift} below.

 \begin{hypothesis} Let $A$ be a self-adjoint operator on a Hilbert space.
-Denote the spectral projectors for $A$ associated with the intervals $(0,\infty)$ and $(-\infty,0]$ by $P_+$ and $P_-$, respectively, that is,
+Denote the spectral projections for $A$ associated with the intervals $(0,\infty)$ and $(-\infty,0]$ by $P_+$ and $P_-$, respectively, that is,

 and let

 Moreover, let $B$ be another self-adjoint operator on the same Hilbert space with analogously defined spectral projections

 and denote by $\fb$ the form associated with $B$, that is,